 How To Winterize Your RV Water System

-I live in northern Minnesota, and the occasional frost has already arrived.
-Within the next few weeks temperatures will be dropping well below freezing every night.
-Now is the time to prepare your RV for those cold winter months.
-If you wait much longer you’ll have a pretty stiff repair bill next year, as the water system in every RV must be protected from freezing.
+If you wait much longer you’ll have a pretty stiff RV repair bill next year, because the water system in every RV must be protected from freezing!

-There are a number of ways to prepare your water system for freezing weather.
+There are a number of ways to prepare your RV water system for freezing weather.

-Personally, I choose to use the quickest, easiest method, and for me over the last 30 years I don’t recall any plumbing or mechanical failures related to how I winterized my various units.
+Personally, I choose to use the quickest, easiest method.
+Over the last 30 years, I don’t recall any plumbing or mechanical failures related to how I winterized my RVs.

 4. Go through the RV, and working one at a time open each faucet and let it run until only air is coming out.
 Don’t forget the shower and the toilet (and the outside shower, if so equipped).
 Once you're satisfied that all the water has been blown out, you can disconnect the air compressor.